rt2zz/redux-persist-transform-immutable/README.md

 ### Avoiding conflicts with non-Immutable objects

-By default, `redux-persist-immutable-transform` will attempt to serialize and deserialize *all* passed objects using `transit-immutable-js`.
-This can pose a problem if you are also using, for example, plain string objects in your state, because the deserialization will see a regular (non-JSON) string and try to parse it into an object, but will fail.
-You can utilize the `config` object passed to the constructor to either whitelist or blacklist entries that should or should not be treated by the transformer.
+By default, `redux-persist-immutable-transform` will serialize and deserialize *all* passed objects using `transit-immutable-js`.
+If you are concerned about performance, you can either whitelist or blacklist reducer that you know are not immutable.

 Example state object: